geokit/geokit-rails/README.markdown

 		rake gems:install

 And you're good to go!
+If you're running an older verion of Rails, just install the gem manually: `sudo gem install rails`

 ## FEATURE SUMMARY